razrinn/depwalker/README.md

 ## 🎯 Use Cases

-### Function & Component Analysis
+- **Impact Analysis**: Understand which functions and components are affected by your changes

-- **Pre-commit Code Review**: See which parts of your codebase are affected by your changes before committing
+- **Pre-commit Review**: See the scope of impact before committing changes
-- **Impact Analysis**: Understand the ripple effects of modifying a function or component
-- **Test Planning**: Identify which components need testing after making changes
+- **Test Planning**: Identify which parts need testing after modifications
-- **Refactoring Safety**: Verify the scope of impact when refactoring shared utilities or components
+- **Refactoring Safety**: Verify dependencies when refactoring shared code
-- **Code Review Assistance**: Help reviewers understand the full context of your changes
-- **Breaking Change Detection**: Discover unexpected dependencies on functions you're modifying
-- **React Component Changes**: Track which components are affected when updating shared hooks or context

-### Variable & Configuration Analysis

-- **Configuration Changes**: Track which functions are affected when modifying configuration variables, constants, or imports
-- **Variable Usage Tracking**: See all read/write/reference patterns for changed variables across your codebase
-- **Constant Impact Analysis**: Understand how changing constants or configuration objects affects dependent code
+- **Configuration Changes**: Track how variable/constant changes affect dependent code
-- **Import/Export Analysis**: Track the impact of changes to imported/exported variables and modules

-### Advanced Analysis Features

-- **Large Codebase Navigation**: Use depth limits to focus on immediate dependencies in complex projects
+- **Large Codebases**: Use depth limits and filters for focused analysis in complex projects
-- **Circular Dependency Discovery**: Identify problematic circular references while analyzing impact
-- **Multi-format Output**: Generate reports in tree, list, or JSON format for different use cases
-- **Documentation**: Generate dependency information for architecture documentation

 ## 📦 Installation